(Group) Declaration on Corporate Governance

 In doing so, the Supervisory Board pays particular attention to the following aspects:

-at least one member of the Executive Board shall be familiar with the business of machine vision technology for use in industry and science, in particular with the market environment, the individual business segments and customer requirements;
+at least one member of the Executive Board shall be familiar with the business of machine vision technology for use in the industrial and non-industrial areas, in particular with the market environment, the individual business segments and customer requirements;

 the member of the Executive Board responsible for finance shall have expertise in the areas of accounting or auditing as well as knowledge of the capital market and financing;